IsThereAnyDeal/API/blueprint.md

 ### Identify by Title

-Identification by title tries fixes some "title flaws" that often show up in stores and tries to match them against known titles.
+Identification by title tries to match provided title against our database.
 Should provide reasonable results.

 Requires `title` parameter.